Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 Federal prosecutors have not criminally charged Gaetz—or even publicly confirmed the expansion of their probe.
 While Gaetz acknowledges the existence of the investigation, he denies having sex with an underage teen.
 But at some point, Greenberg began to cooperate with investigators, a development his lawyer has suggested poses a serious problem for Gaetz.

-That defense lawyer, Fritz Scheller, declined to comment on this story, citing attorney-client privilege.
+That defense lawyer, Fritz Scheller, declined to comment for this story, citing attorney-client privilege.

 Gaetz’s office did not respond.
 However, Logan Circle Group, an outside public relations firm Gaetz has hired, sent the following statement: